Featured Photo: An old front track of American Black Bear

 The sun was on its way to getting low, so I evaluated my progress and plans.
 I decided to make one more push to another area of adjacent mud and sand.
 I first walked through an area of dried, cracked mud, whose shapes and shadows mesmerized me.

 In some of the partly dried mud were some older tracks of a passerine.
-I first considered American Pipit as this is certainly their habitat, and the bird was walking not hopping or skipping like a junco or sparrow.
-But the claw on the rear toe (#1) seems to be rather close to the tip of the toe, not elongated as in a pipit.
-Not long afterward I found better tracks of what may or may not be the same species and will include them with this set.
-Let me know what you think this may have been?
+I first considered American Pipit as this is certainly their habitat this time of year, and the bird was walking not hopping or skipping like a junco or sparrow.
+I was concerned that the claw on the rear toe (#1) seems to be rather close to the tip of the toe, not elongated as in a pipit.
+However, I checked the track against photos I have after watching pipits in similar substrate and they look very similar.
+Let me know what you think.

 I thought I would then venture into an area of visibly moist mud, as I could see some tracks from a distance.
 However, I was momentarily delayed by the spotting of a “mud serpent.”